 - Junior Year

-- First Monday, Block 8: Proposal due to the staff assistant in Barnes 302 by noon.
+- First Monday, Block 8: Proposal due as a digital file to the academic administrative assistant in Barnes 302 by noon.

 - Funding requests and IRB submission should happen at this time as well.

 - Shorter-term projects to be carried out in AHN315 block 4 can satisfy the spring deadline with a shorter statement of intent; longer-term projects require full proposals at this time.

 - Second Monday, Block 8:

 - Acknowledgement of proposals and notification of approval for funding, or request for revisions will be sent to all rising seniors who have submitted a proposal

 - Senior Year

-- o First Friday, Block 6
+- First Friday, Block 6

 - Complete first draft due at noon

 - Second Monday, Block 7

-- Final copy due at noon to both your advisor and the staff assistant in Barnes 302
+- Final copy due at noon to both your advisor and a digital file to the academic administrative assistant in Barnes 302